 When to go

-Mikumi National Park has bandas where visitors can stay as well as a public and special campsites which are booked through the Headquarters in Arusha.
-There are also well appointed lodges and permanent tented camps in the Park run by private companies.
+Mikumi National Park has bandas where visitors can stay as well as a public and special campsite which are booked through the Headquarters in Arusha.
+There are also well-appointed lodges and permanent tented camps in the Park run by private companies.